 What you will do

-Software developers who specialise in developing or maintaining computer programs may do some or all of the following:
+Software developers who specialise in developing or maintaining computer programs may:

 - discuss clients' computer program requirements

 - run tests to ensure programs and computer systems are working properly